|Major Groups > Chanterelles and Trumpets > Cantharellus californicus|

 by Michael Kuo

-Chanterelle collectors in coastal California are familiar with a large chanterelle that appears in fall and winter under live oak, especially after heavy rains.
-They call it the "mud puppy," and it is a messy, bright egg-yolk yellow mushroom that pushes up through muddy debris, often creating "mushrumps" on the forest floor.
-It lacks the gracefully tapered stem, tiny scales, and pinkish hues in the false gills of Cantharellus formosus, and has passed for many years as "Cantharellus cibarius."
-However, a recent paper (Arora & Dunham, 2008) has finally provided a name for this distinctive species: Cantharellus californicus.
+For years, chanterelle collectors in coastal California were familiar with a large chanterelle that appears in fall and winter under live oak, especially after heavy rains.
+They called it the "mud puppy," since it is a messy, egg-yolk yellow mushroom that pushes up through muddy debris, often creating "mushrumps" on the forest floor.
+It lacks the gracefully tapered stem, tiny cap scales, and pinkish hues in the false gills of Cantharellus formosus, and it passed for many years as "Cantharellus cibarius."
+However, a 2008 paper by Arora & Dunham finally provided a name for this distinctive species: Cantharellus californicus.

-Ecology: Mycorrhizal with California live oak (Quercus agrifolia) and occasionally with other oaks or tanoak; growing alone, scattered or gregariously in fall and winter; often pushing up through mud and forest debris after heavy rains and remaining partially covered; California, from the Bay Area to Los Angeles.
+Ecology: Mycorrhizal with California live oak and occasionally with other oaks or tanoak; growing alone, scattered or gregariously in fall and winter; often pushing up through mud and forest debris after heavy rains and remaining partially covered; California, from the Bay Area to Los Angeles.
+The illustrated and described collections are from San Mateo and Santa Cruz counties.

-Cap: 5-30 cm across; at first planoconvex with an inrolled margin, becoming broadly convex, flat, or shallowly depressed with an inrolled, uplifted, or irregular-wavy margin; the center not becoming perforated; fairly smooth; egg-yolk yellow, often with scattered areas of a whitish, filmy coating; sticky to nearly slimy when fresh.
+Cap: 5-20 cm across; at first planoconvex with an inrolled margin, becoming broadly convex, flat, or shallowly to deeply depressed, with an inrolled, uplifted, or irregular and wavy margin; the center not becoming perforated; fairly bald; egg-yolk yellow, often with scattered areas of a whitish, filmy coating; sticky to nearly slimy when fresh.

-Undersurface: With well developed false gills that run down the stem; colored like the cap or paler; by maturity with frequent cross-veins, or becoming elaborately veined to nearly poroid.
+Undersurface: With well developed false gills that run down the stem; colored like the cap or paler; by maturity with frequent cross-veins, or becoming elaborately veined.

-Stem: 3-10 cm long and 1-4 cm thick; fairly stocky; equal; more or less smooth; pale yellow; discoloring and bruising slowly orangish brown, especially near the base; fleshy.
+Stem: 3-8 cm long and 1-3 cm thick; fairly stocky; equal; more or less bald; pale yellow; discoloring and bruising slowly orangish brown, especially near the base; fleshy.

-Flesh: Whitish; thick; stringy; water-logged when wet; not changing color when sliced and exposed to air.
+Flesh: Whitish; thick; stringy; water-logged when wet; not changing color when sliced.

-Odor and Taste: Taste mild; odor fragrant and sweet.
+Odor and Taste: Taste not distinctive; odor fragrant and sweet.

 Spore Print: Yellowish.